melli79/mathGames/Readme.md

 ### 2.5.2 Semi-direct Products

-A semi-direct product consists of pairs of elements, but the multiplication of the right elements is twised by an (outer) automorphism parametrized by the first left element, i.e.
+A semi-direct product consists of pairs of elements, but the multiplication of the right elements is twisted by an (outer) automorphism parametrized by the first left element, i.e.

  $$ G\,_\rho\!\!\ltimes H:= G\times H, (v,A)\circ(w,B) = (v+\rho(A)w, AB) $$